 Answer the Call – Attorney Doug Stoehr serves as a leader for the Catholic Men’s Conference – Saturday, June 13, 2015

 Answer the Call is a group of committed men, principally Catholic, who recognize their need for God’s help.
 They gather in Christ’s presence in an atmosphere of trust and equality to share personal feelings and experiences.
 The underlying premise is to accept each other and prayerfully support one another.

 Every year Answer the Call sponsors a Catholic Men’s Conference at St. Francis University in Loretto, Pennsylvania.
 The conference is typically held on the first or second Saturday of June.
 It is a faith-filled day with dynamic speakers which concludes with a spirit-filled Mass which is typically presided by Bishop Mark of the Altoona-Johnstown Diocese.

-Doug Stoehr has served as a conference team leader for several years.
-Several times Doug has also been a financial sponsor for the yearly conference.
+Attorney Doug Stoehr has served as a conference team leader for several years.
+Several times he has also been a financial sponsor for the yearly conference.
 Sponsors are asked to donate $1,000.00 and be willing to do so on a five-year cycle.
 Attorney Stoehr is featured on the right with two other attendees of the 2015 conference.

 Attorney Doug Stoehr sponsors “Take the Pledge” for local high school students.

 Despite knowing the risks of texting while driving, 43% of teens admit to texting while driving.
 Texting while driving is an epidemic.
 It is estimated that over 200,000 vehicle crashes occur each year due to the driver texting.